Top tips for healthy ageing

 3. Boost your protein

 Protein is often associated with gym-junkies but it is important even for the average non-gym-goer for a number of reasons.
-Protein helps to balance blood sugar and protect against insulin resistance or diabetes and is required for brain function, hormone production, wound healing, supporting the immune system and protecting against muscle wasting.
+Protein helps to balance blood sugar and protect against insulin resistance and diabetes and is required for brain function, hormone production, wound healing, supporting the immune system and protecting against muscle wasting.
 Eat good quality sources of protein such as fish, chicken, lean red meat, lentils, beans, nuts, seeds, eggs, cheese and whey protein throughout the day.

 4. Get moving

 Get off your butt and start moving!
 Leading a sedentary lifestyle increases your risk of heart disease, diabetes and other health complications.
 Moving can boost your energy, mood, support healthy bones and joints, protect your heart health, improve blood pressure and support healthy bowel movements.
-Exercise is one of the easiest ways to improve your health, and the best part- it’s free!
+Exercise is one of the easiest ways to improve your health, and the best part is it’s free!
 Aim for 30 minutes of moderate-intensity exercise 3-4 times per week.
 This can be anything from walking to swimming, light weights, dancing and Pilates.

 5. Stay hydrated